sourcegraph/srclib/TOOLS.md

 | Command                      | Description                                    | JSON output (Go type) |
 | `scan DIR`                   | Discover source units in DIR (and its subdirs) | scan.Output           |

+# Open questions

+* How does the `src` tool determine the which handlers a program tool implements?
+(E.g., `$TOOL handlers` subcommand that lists them.)